cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_getting_started.md

 * Click "Allocate IP To Project"
   * select the "external" Pool and click "Allocate IP".

-In the "Project Tab", click "Network" and make sure you're on the "Instances" tab.
+In the "Project Tab", click "Compute" and make sure you're on the "Instances" tab.

 * In the list, on the server you want to allocate the floating IP to, under "Actions", select the down arrow.
 * Click "Associate Floating IP".